dhairs/College-Notes/Fall 2024 Semester/CS 439 - Principles of Computing Systems/Memory Management/The Storage Hierarchy.md

 2. Relocating loader
 3. Relocation register

+##### Relocating Linker

+The linker knows where the program will run and reads the program binary and translates addresses.
+If the location of the program needs to be changed, the program has to be relinked.

 ##### Relocating Loader

 The same as a relocating linker, except that it resolves the references at load time.
+This is more flexible, though, because it does not need to know where the program will run beforehand.
+However, this has more overhead because it has to be done on every program run.

+##### Relocation Register

+We can just make all the addressing relative to a base register.
+The program can be relocated by just changing the base register.

+Of course, because this is meant to also protect memory between programs, we have to ensure that the programs can't access the base register themselves.

+On modern systems, we need to have a